edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Experiments

-\subsection{Ablation Study}
+\subsubsection{Ablation Study}

-We conduct a progressive ablation study on the nuScenes dataset to evaluate the individual and combined contributions of Contextual Replacement Module (CRM), Grounding-Guided Visual Representation (GGVR), and Grounding-Tracked Visual Representation (GTVR) in the SpotVLM framework.
+We conduct a progressive ablation study on the nuScenes dataset to evaluate the individual and combined contributions of different modules.
 To isolate component effects, all image frames are uploaded, eliminating the influence of frame selection and upload strategies.

-As shown in the Tab.\ref{tab:component_ablation}, the first row corresponds to the baseline where the large and small models operate in parallel—using the LVLM output when it is returned in time, and otherwise defaulting to the SVLM.
-This baseline represents the upper-bound performance of current cloud–edge collaborative VLM architectures.
+As shown in the Tab.\ref{tab:component_ablation}, the first row corresponds to the baseline where the LVLM and SVLM operate in parallel—using the LVLM output when it is returned in time, and otherwise defaulting to the SVLM.
+This baseline represents the upper-bound performance of existing cloud–edge collaborative VLM architectures.
 Compared to this baseline, we incrementally integrate each proposed module.
 Results show that CRM yields the most significant performance gain.
-GGVR is used to reduce the number of visual tokens, while GTVR guides the SVLM to maintain consistent detection of object categories present in the historical context.
-Building on CRM, the integration of these two methods further enhances overall system performance across all three metrics.
+Building on CRM, the integration of the other two methods further enhances overall system performance across all three metrics.

-\subsection{Adaptability Study}
+\subsubsection{Adaptability Study}

-To evaluate the effectiveness of the proposed framework under different combinations of model capacities, we conducted additional experiments by replacing both the small and large models.
-As in the ablation study, all image frames are uploaded and processed by the large model, and the upper bound is represented by a parallel inference strategy that always adopts the output of large model when available.
-Specifically, we adopt MiniCPM-o~\cite{yao2024minicpm} as the SVLM on the edge side and GPT-4o~\cite{hurst2024gpt} as the LVLM on the cloud side.
-As shown in the Tab.\ref{tab:svlm_generalization}, the proposed SpotVLM coordination strategy consistently improves real-time inference performance across model configurations.
-With the continuous advancement of small and large VLMs, more powerful models can be seamlessly integrated into the SpotVLM framework to further enhance system capabilities.
+To evaluate the effectiveness of the proposed framework under different combinations of model capacities, we conduct additional experiments by replacing both the SVLMs and LVLMs.
+All image frames are uploaded as described in Sec.\ref{sec:ablation}.
+Specifically, we add MiniCPM-o~\cite{yao2024minicpm} and VLM-R1~\cite{shen2025vlm} as the SVLMs and GPT-4o~\cite{hurst2024gpt} as the LVLM.
+As shown in the Fig.\ref{fig:svlm_generalization}, the proposed edgeVLM coordination strategy consistently improves real-time inference performance across model configurations.
+VLM-R1 is an SVLM enhanced through distillation and reinforcement learning.
+Experiments demonstrate that powerful models can be seamlessly integrated into the edgeVLM framework to further enhance system capabilities.